TeamUbersmith/order-forms/README.md

 * Supports monthly service plans with setup fees
 * Supports coupons for discounts
 * Master Services Agreement signage before placing order
-* Integrated with Twilio for fraud verification
+* Integrated with Twilio for fraud verification (optional)
-* Integrated with Google Analytics for tracking and statistics
+* Integrated with Google Analytics for tracking and statistics (optional)
 * Supports CDN delivery of static assets
-* Translatable strings passed through i18n functions
+* Strings passed through i18n functions, ready for translation
 * Built on top of CakePHP 2.2

 Setup
 -----

+This has been tested on a LAMP stack running PHP 5.3+, MySQL 5+, Apache 2+, and CentOS.
+It should work on your favorite flavor or Linux and should be fine behind Nginx or another web server.
+It may even work with MySQL <5.
+The only hard requirement is PHP 5.3+.

+To get started:

-1. Clone the repository onto the server that will be housing the order forms
+1. Clone the repository onto the server that will be housing the order forms:

 	git clone https://github.com/TeamUbersmith/order-forms.git

-2. Copy
+	cd order-forms
+	chmod -R 0777 app/tmp/

+2. After setting up a MySQL database, import the SQL dump file, and then remove it

+	mysql -u user -p database < dump.sql rm dump.sql

+3. Copy the sample config files into their final resting place

+	cp app/Config/database.php.sample app/Config/database.php
+	cp app/Config/core.php.sample app/Config/core.php

+4. Edit app/Config/database.php with your connection details

+5. Edit app/Config/core.php with your preferences (relavant config is near the bottom of file)

-Create your virtual hosts file for 80 and 443:
+6. Create your virtual hosts file for ports 80 and 443 (tweak for Nginx or other):

 	<VirtualHost _default_:80>
 	  ServerName order-forms.yourdomain.com